 Explore Meridian, Mississippi

 After a day of recreation at the Dancing Rabbit Golf Course, plan out an adventure in our local city of Meridian, Mississippi.
-Meridian is the 7th largest city in the state and takes pride in many of its local traditions and modern cultural assets.
-Like many places in the southern United States, Meridian has played a role throughout America’s history.
-Meridian was officially founded in 1860, and although it was only a small village at the start of the Civil War, it played a strategic role because of its position at two junctions of a major railroad.
-In fact, Meridian’s growth was largely attributed to its prime location.
+It is the 7th largest city in the state and takes pride in many of its local traditions and modern cultural assets.
+Like many places in the southern United States, it has played a role throughout America’s history.
+The city was officially founded in 1860, and although it was only a small village at the start of the Civil War, it played a strategic role because of its position at two junctions of a major railroad.
+In fact, it’s growth was largely attributed to its prime location.
 The town itself was the site of the ‘Battle of Meridian,’ which destroyed many of its buildings, but the town ultimately survived, and has evolved into a culturally rich city of great beauty and entertainment.

 City Adventures in Meridian